-Consumer spending in our sector may decline as a result of: threatened or actual government shut downs, higher unemployment levels, low levels of consumer credit, declines in consumer confidence, inflation, changes in interest rates, recessionary pressures, increasing gas and other energy costs, increased taxes, increases in housing prices, higher durable goods or other consumer spending, volatility in the financial markets, uncertainty regarding the political or socio-economic environment and concerns regarding public health crises, such as the COVID-19 pandemic.
+Consumer spending in our sector may decline as a result of: threatened or actual government shut downs, high unemployment levels, low levels of consumer credit, declines in consumer confidence, inflation, increases in interest rates, recessionary pressures, increasing gas and other energy costs, increased taxes, increases in housing prices, higher durable goods or other consumer spending, volatility in the financial markets, uncertainty regarding the political or socio-economic environment and concerns regarding public health crises, such as the COVID-19 pandemic.
+Any one of these factors, or a combination thereof, may reduce our customers' spending and purchases due to, for example, job loss or fear of job loss, foreclosures, bankruptcies, higher consumer debt and interest rates, reduced access to credit, falling home prices, increased taxes and/or decline in consumer confidence.
 Further, a significant number of our stores are located in malls and other shopping centers and many of these malls and shopping centers have been experiencing declines in customer traffic.
 Our sales at these stores are dependent, to a significant degree, upon the volume of traffic in those shopping centers and the surrounding area; however, our costs associated with these stores are essentially fixed.
 In times of declining traffic and sales, our ability to leverage these costs and our profitability are negatively impacted.
 Our stores benefit from the ability of a shopping center's other tenants to generate consumer traffic in the vicinity of our stores and the continuing popularity of the shopping center as a shopping destination.
-Our sales volume and traffic has been and we expect will continue to be adversely affected by, among other things, concerns regarding public health crises, the decrease in popularity of malls or other shopping centers in which our stores are located, the closing of anchor stores important to our business, and declines in popularity of other stores in the malls or shopping centers in which our stores are located.
+Our sales volume and traffic have been, and we expect will continue to be, adversely affected by, among other things, concerns regarding public health crises, the decrease in popularity of malls or other shopping centers in which our stores are located, the closing of anchor stores important to our business, and declines in popularity of other stores in the malls or shopping centers in which our stores are located.
 Furthermore, a deterioration in the financial condition of shopping center operators or developers could, for example, limit their ability to invest in improvements and finance tenant improvements for us and other retailers and lead consumers to view these locations as less desirable.
 Lastly, growth in our digital business relative to in-store sales may result in dilution of operating margin and profit due to higher delivery expenses incurred in connection with digital sales.
 Furthermore, if our digital businesses continue to successfully grow, they may do so in part by attracting existing customers, rather than new customers, who choose to purchase products from us online through our websites rather than from our physical stores, thereby reducing the financial performance of our store fleet.
 Further reduction in consumer traffic as a result of these or any other factors could have a material adverse effect on our business, consolidated financial condition or results of operations.
-For example, see above in "The ongoing COVID-19 pandemic."